 This journal is a member of the Committee on Publication Ethics (COPE).

-Veterinary Pathology, an international journal of natural and experimental disease, publishes manuscripts, reviews, brief communicatons, case reports, editorials, letters, and advertisements for employment opportunities and new products.
+Veterinary Pathology, an international peer-reviewed journal of natural and experimental disease, publishes manuscripts, reviews, brief communicatons, case reports, editorials, letters, and advertisements for employment opportunities and new products.

 |Patricia Pesavento||University of California - Davis, USA|